Maravai LifeSciences (NASDAQ:MRVI) Updates FY 2022 Earnings Guidance

 Maravai LifeSciences (NASDAQ:MRVI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.700-$1.840 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.540.
 The company issued revenue guidance of $920 million-$960 million, compared to the consensus revenue estimate of $863.92 million.

-Maravai LifeSciences (NASDAQ:MRVI – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
-The company reported $0.45 EPS for the quarter, topping the Zacks’ consensus estimate of $0.38 by $0.07.
-The company had revenue of $228.44 million for the quarter, compared to analyst estimates of $208.09 million.
-Maravai LifeSciences had a return on equity of 105.25% and a net margin of 22.83%.
-The firm’s quarterly revenue was up 132.3% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.13 earnings per share.
-Equities analysts anticipate that Maravai LifeSciences will post 1.76 earnings per share for the current fiscal year.
+Maravai LifeSciences (NASDAQ:MRVI – Get Rating) last posted its quarterly earnings results on Wednesday, February 23rd.
+The company reported $0.45 earnings per share for the quarter, beating the consensus estimate of $0.38 by $0.07.
+Maravai LifeSciences had a net margin of 22.83% and a return on equity of 105.25%.
+The business had revenue of $228.44 million during the quarter, compared to analysts’ expectations of $208.09 million.
+During the same quarter in the prior year, the company posted $0.13 EPS.
+The business’s revenue for the quarter was up 132.3% on a year-over-year basis.
+As a group, equities analysts forecast that Maravai LifeSciences will post 1.76 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-BlackRock Inc. lifted its stake in Maravai LifeSciences by 30.7% in the fourth quarter.
-BlackRock Inc. now owns 6,053,047 shares of the company’s stock valued at $253,622,000 after buying an additional 1,420,288 shares during the period.
-Goldman Sachs Group Inc. increased its holdings in shares of Maravai LifeSciences by 163.1% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 315,299 shares of the company’s stock valued at $13,211,000 after acquiring an additional 195,439 shares in the last quarter.
-Allianz Asset Management GmbH increased its holdings in shares of Maravai LifeSciences by 61.7% during the fourth quarter.
-Allianz Asset Management GmbH now owns 58,289 shares of the company’s stock valued at $2,443,000 after acquiring an additional 22,241 shares in the last quarter.
-Thrivent Financial for Lutherans bought a new stake in shares of Maravai LifeSciences during the fourth quarter valued at approximately $874,000.
+Several institutional investors and hedge funds have recently made changes to their positions in MRVI.
+BlackRock Inc. raised its stake in Maravai LifeSciences by 30.7% during the 4th quarter.
+BlackRock Inc. now owns 6,053,047 shares of the company’s stock worth $253,622,000 after acquiring an additional 1,420,288 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in Maravai LifeSciences by 163.1% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 315,299 shares of the company’s stock worth $13,211,000 after purchasing an additional 195,439 shares during the last quarter.
+Allianz Asset Management GmbH grew its position in Maravai LifeSciences by 61.7% during the 4th quarter.
+Allianz Asset Management GmbH now owns 58,289 shares of the company’s stock worth $2,443,000 after purchasing an additional 22,241 shares during the last quarter.
+Thrivent Financial for Lutherans purchased a new position in Maravai LifeSciences during the 4th quarter worth $874,000.
 Finally, Bank Julius Baer & Co.
-Ltd Zurich increased its holdings in shares of Maravai LifeSciences by 14.0% during the fourth quarter.
+Ltd Zurich grew its position in Maravai LifeSciences by 14.0% during the 4th quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 151,224 shares of the company’s stock valued at $6,336,000 after acquiring an additional 18,572 shares in the last quarter.
-52.96% of the stock is currently owned by hedge funds and other institutional investors.
+Ltd Zurich now owns 151,224 shares of the company’s stock worth $6,336,000 after purchasing an additional 18,572 shares during the last quarter.
+Institutional investors and hedge funds own 52.96% of the company’s stock.

 About Maravai LifeSciences (Get Rating)